grasingerm/port-authority/README.md

 # port-authority
-Parallel molecular simulation using the Markov chain Monte Carlo algorithm
+Parallel molecular simulation using Monte Carlo

 # TODOS
 * [x] Refactor trial move generation so that it is handled by a functor with its own distribution